Cage Diving with Sharks in Guadalupe Island, Mexico & South Africa

 Coastline of Isla Guadalupe

-On Halloween weekend, October 2019 we set off from Ensenada, Mexico to see real life monsters.
-We motored through Mexican waters for 20 some hours before we arrived at Isla Guadalupe.
-The waters were calm and azure.
-We were only a few hundred feet away from the shoreline and thousands of loud barking sealions and groaning fur seals.
+On Halloween weekend in October 2019, we set off from Ensenada, Mexico, on a journey to see real-life monsters.
+After 20 hours of navigating through Mexican waters, we finally arrived at Isla Guadalupe.
+The waters were calm and an intense shade of azure, stretching endlessly.
+We anchored just a few hundred feet from the shoreline, where thousands of sea lions barked and fur seals groaned—a stark contrast to the silent depths that lay just beyond.

 Great White Attacking a Bait Fish Pulled on a Rope